alexyandy2016/fractal/readme.md

 <a name="api"></a>
 ##Avaliable Response Methods

-These are the list of methods(api) that `Appkr\Fractal\Http\Response` provides.
-Think of this as a view layer for your restful service:
+These are the list of apis that `Appkr\Fractal\Http\Response` provides.
+By utilizing this apis you can be easily make a Fractal transformed/serialized http response.
+You can think of this as a view layer for your restful service:

 ```php
 // Generic response.